alaskaair.com responsive redesign (2014)

 Eventually the design was polished enough to move beyond user testing and into the revenue-generating world.
 Design isn't complete in e-commerce until the data says it meets business goals, and so I opted to A/B test the new experience against the existing one.
 During A/B testing of the experience, I served as focal to review the data from a design perspective, and hypothesize and propose design solutions to issues that were revealed.

 My strategic work leading the designers and building the team's ability was the lion's share of my effort and the most rewarding.
-A large design project should leave a design team stronger than it was before.
 As part of that effort I created processes and structures to help the team—and the company--grow into a design-first culture.

 The resulting website met its business objectives.
 It was far more modern and engaging, but it was also easier to use on mobile devices with large, touch-friendly fields and buttons as well as more modern interaction paradigms.
 The site now has a record high conversion rate (more than 2% higher than late 2014).
 Just as importantly, we vastly enhanced the platform, creating an entirely new responsive web experience in addition to redesigning the desktop experience.